-Autosleepers Campervan Hire is a family run company with depots in 6 cities (see the map below).
-They have 2 to 6 berth campervans and motorhomes with a real strength in the 4 berth category and an unusual little camper perfect for a couple that travels light or the solo road tripper.
+Autosleepers Campervan Hire is a family-run company with depots in 6 cities.
+They have 2 to 6 berth campervans and motorhomes with real strength in the 4 berth category and an unusual little camper perfect for a couple that travels light or the solo road tripper.

 This small, family-operated campervan rental business operating out of Sydney, Brisbane, Melbourne, Adelaide, Perth, and Cairns have been in business since 1997, offering both campervan and motorhome models for hire, ranging from 2 to 6 berths.
 What we like most about Autosleepers is their large selection of 4 berth campervans and motorhomes that can suit just about every style of travel.

 This is an unusual little camper that is not likely featured in most companies.
 They are extremely small and basic.
 It's a ‘bare minimum’ model as a (thankfully air-conditioned) Suzuki with a 1.6-litre engine, which means it has excellent fuel economy at 8 litres per 100 km.
-This tiny campervan sleeps an absolute maximum of two people, but due to its size (the bed is only 190 by 150 centimetres, or 74 by 59 inches) it’s probably best suited for solo travellers—under 6’0” preferable!
-Although Autosleepers claim it has “innovative storage space”, realistically, you’ll have a hard time in this camper if you’re not travelling light.
-It features five-speed manual transmission, and has a gas stove and ice box (you’ll need to keep an eye out if you’re taking spoilable food), plus a solar-heated portable shower and a CD player.
-However, there’s no inside light, which might prove a pain and also doesn't have a 2nd "house" battery to use 12V items with.
+This tiny campervan sleeps an absolute maximum of two people, but due to its size (the bed is only 190 by 150 centimetres, or 74 by 59 inches), it’s probably best suited for solo travellers—under 6’0” preferable!
+Although Autosleepers claims it has “innovative storage space”, realistically, you’ll have a hard time in this camper if you’re not travelling light.
+It features five-speed manual transmission and has a gas stove and icebox (you’ll need to keep an eye out if you’re taking spoilable food), plus a solar-heated portable shower and a CD player.
+However, there’s no inside light, which might prove pain and also doesn't have a 2nd "house" battery to use 12V items with.
 The bedding is included and that is what you will store under the bench seats, rather than your own bags.
 Of course, that depends on just how light you are travelling in the first place.

 Adventurer 4 Berth Motorhome